Tips for spotting a flood-damaged car

 It doesn’t take a trained nose to recognize a flood-damaged car.
 If the car doors have been closed and the car has been sitting out in the sun, the interior will have a strong musty odor.
 Bad odors are mainly due to moisture-laden carpet padding.
 Unless the carpet is removed and shampooed, the musty smell will never fully disappear.

 However, not all flood cars reveal their true nature by aroma.
-Unscrupulous car dealers will mask water-damage smells with deodorants and the scent of "fresh mountain air."
-If that's the case, warning bells should sound in your head and you should look for other signs of water damage.
+Unscrupulous car dealers will mask water-damage smells with deodorants and the scent of “fresh mountain air.”
+If that’s the case, warning bells should sound in your head and you should look for other signs of water damage.
+Basically, if a car smells too good, investigate further.

 Problems imminent with flood cars